paulcockrell/espruino-mario-clock/README.md

 4. In the popup window click `Use black and white (1-bit) palette`
 5. Now _`EXPORT`_ your image as a `BMP`

 The [online tool](https://www.espruino.com/Image+Converter) will then allow you to upload your 1-bit BMP and generate a JS snippet with the image converted for you.
-It also lets you toggle it to inverted.